selimanac/defold-daabbcc/README.md

 ## Usage in Defold

-You can use this native extension by simply calling 'daabbcc'
+You can use this native extension by simply calling 'daabbcc'.
+**Caution**: Scaling may break your collision.
+You should recalculate the size.

 ### Creating a new AABB Tree